 - Strategy with AISM: And of course, as we all know, ITSM is about improvement and future plans.
 Well, thankfully now AISM can identify and recommend changes in core services or new innovations that have been learnt to work learnt from other organizations’ successes.

 OK, that’s probably enough.
 Clearly some of the extreme examples above are not yet possible, yet many more of the examples I describe are achievable right now.
 Speak to your ITSM vendor of choice.
 Challenge them to help you with this.

-Just don’t ask them about AISM though.
-After all, I only just invented this acronym.
+Just don’t ask them about Artificially Intelligent Service Management though.
+After all, I only just invented this term and the AISM acronym.